dbissell6/DFIR/WalkThroughs/OpTinselTrace-1-5.md

 ### Explanation

-Search for the process that encrypted the files by focusing on and searching for the file extentsion.
+Search for the process that encrypted the files by focusing on and searching for the file extentsion of encrypted files (.xmax).

 ![image](https://github.com/dbissell6/PWN_Practice/assets/50979196/ae80e8dc-a645-40d6-848a-7e6f90b73573)